Calodiscidae

 The Calodiscidae Kobayashi, 1943 [nom. transl. Öpik, 1975 ex Calodiscinae Kobayashi, 1943] are a family of trilobites belonging to the order Agnostida that lived during the Lower Cambrian (Botomian and Toyonian).
 They are small or very small, and have a thorax of two or three segments.
 The Calodiscidae includes five genera (see box).

 Taxonomy

-The probable ancestors of the Calodiscidae are among the Tsunydiscidae.
+The probable ancestors of the Calodiscidae are among the Tsunyidiscidae.
 The Calodiscidae had no descendants.